 Neo-Byzantine Elements in Calabria

-After the great earthquake of 1908, Reggio Calabria was rebuilt preserving certain features of Neo-Byzantine architecture.
-These elements can be seen in landmarks such as Villa Zerbi, which reference the centuries-old Byzantine heritage of the region.
+After the great earthquake of 1908, the architecture of Reggio Calabria featured references to earlier historical forms, including those associated with the Byzantine tradition.
 This appeal to Byzantine aesthetics was not merely an act of preserving historical identity but also a testament to cultural continuity deeply rooted in regional architecture.

 Architectural Morphology and the Concept of Intentional Imperfection